 In 2017/18, after 30 years of working in the education sector as a learning support assistant and school librarian, I chose to expand my horizons and joined the Library Information Science (LIS) course at City University London.
-Only one eye-opening year later, I graduated with an MSc in Library Science which enabled me to fulfil my ambition of becoming an Academic Liaison Librarian.
+Only one eye-opening year later, I graduated with an MSc in Library Science which enabled me to fulfill my ambition of becoming an Academic Liaison Librarian.
 It could be argued that the CityLIS MSc has fulfilled its purpose, after all, my employment status has improved, I am better informed and I met some inspiring people.
 Nonetheless, I am restless and still seek more.

 It would seem that you can leave CityLIS but it never leaves you.

 To me, the term information ethics is a magical minefield of philosophies and contradictions that require further exploration after my CityLIS journey.
 There are many questions that I still need to investigate.
 For instance, what are the wider philosophies regarding ethics surrounding information-seeking behaviours?
 How does this blur when using an online persona?
 Do we as a society all subscribe to the same interpretations?
 What is the impact of harmful user interaction and what does the social media realm bring to the table when discussing the above?
-Finally, how do we teach our young digital natives to stay well informed and safe from online harm?
+Finally, how do we teach our young digital students to stay well informed and safe from online harm?

 Buckland, M. (2015).
 Document Theory: An Introduction. [online] Escholarship.org.
 Available at: https://escholarship.org/uc/item/87s642x7 [Accessed 24 Feb.
 2020].